 5 Tips For Effective Networking

 Networking when done effectively is an excellent way to grow your business.
 It’s economical (in most cases) and allows you to build strong client relationships.
+Here are five tips you can immediately implement into your next networking event to help effective networking.

-Tip 1: Have a plan before you walk into the event.
+Have a plan before you walk into the event.
 Take some time to outline what you most want to accomplish.
 Set realistic goals for yourself.
 For instance, maybe decide ahead of time that you want to meet 3 to 5 new people, reconnect with 2 people you’ve met before and book 1 or 2 follow up meetings.
 By setting up a plan ahead of time, you now have a way to measure your success at the end of the event.
 Take a few minutes at the end of the event to evaluate how it went.
 Ask yourself how you did and what you might do differently at the next event to be even more effective.

-Tip 2: Work the room.
+Work the room.
 For those who are like me and feel a little shy in a room full of new people here’s a simple technique to keep you engaged: Act as if this is your event, you’re the host and it’s your job to make others feel comfortable.
 Imagine all of these people are in your home, go out of your way to put people at ease.
 One way you might do this is by making introductions.
 Take someone you’ve met before and introduce them to someone brand new.
 This raises your credibility in the room and people will remember you as someone who went out of their way to make them feel comfortable.

-Tip 3: Be ready with your calendar to book next step sessions with the people you meet.
+Be ready with your calendar to book next step sessions with the people you meet.
 Too many people treat networking as an opportunity to pass out a stack of business cards or flyers.
 This is ineffective and a waste of your valuable time and resources.

 Think about it, after a networking event do you run back to your office and follow up with every single business card you were handed at a networking event?
 Chances are you don’t.
 Very few people do.